jgourassas/icd10cm/README.md

 ### Please View and  in the Screenshot Dir

 We take no father responsibility.
 The software is provided as it is.
-Expect changes in The frontend interface, Bugs and  not a very long term support (due to C20 )
+Expect changes in The frontend interface, Bugs and  maybe not very long term support (due to C20 )

 To start your Phoenix server: